Inflationary Cosmology

 M = (4/3) x x R3 ---------- (6)

 Inflation Thus in this scenario, there is a repulsive force to drive the inflation (Eqs.(4) and (5)); matter and radiation are being created according to Eq.(6).
 Under normal circumstance, the matter density would decrease with the expansion.
 It is thought that the decay of the "inflaton field" to the lower energy state is responsible for keeping the matter density constant.
 Figure 05 shows the variation of the energy density since the Big Bang.
-It maintained a constant value during the inflationary era as described in the simple
+It maintained a constant value during the inflationary era as

 Figure 05 Energy Density